rust-lang/rust/src/doc/reference.md

 An example of what will and will not work for `use` items:

 ```
-# #![feature(core)]
 # #![allow(unused_imports)]
-use foo::core::iter;  // good: foo is at the root of the crate
 use foo::baz::foobaz;    // good: foo is at the root of the crate

 mod foo {

-    extern crate core;
+    mod example {
+        pub mod iter {}
+    }

-    use foo::core::iter; // good: foo is at crate root
+    use foo::example::iter; // good: foo is at crate root
-//  use core::iter;      // bad:  core is not at the crate root
+//  use example::iter;      // bad:  core is not at the crate root
     use self::baz::foobaz;  // good: self refers to module 'foo'
     use foo::bar::foobar;   // good: foo is at crate root